Lockheed SR-71 Blackbird: Airframe, canopy, and landing gear

 Titanium was used for 85% of the structure, with much of the rest being polymer composite materials.
 To control costs, Lockheed used a more easily worked titanium alloy, which softened at a lower temperature.
 (Note: While titanium ores are cheap and abundant, converting those ores into metallic titanium is laborious and expensive.
 Soviet production of metallic titanium was several times US production, so the CIA – without Soviet knowledge – used dummy intermediary firms to obtain Soviet-produced metallic titanium for US military use.)
 The challenges posed led Lockheed to develop new fabrication methods, which have since been used in the manufacture of other aircraft.
 Lockheed found that washing welded titanium requires distilled water, as the chlorine present in tap water is corrosive; cadmium-plated tools could not be used, as they also caused corrosion.
 Metallurgical contamination was another problem; at one point, 80% of the delivered titanium for manufacture was rejected on these grounds.

 The high temperatures generated in flight required special design and operating techniques.
 Major sections of the skin of the inboard wings were corrugated, not smooth.

 Fuselage panels were manufactured to fit only loosely with the aircraft on the ground.
 Proper alignment was achieved as the airframe heated up, with thermal expansion of several inches.
-Because of this, and the lack of a fuel-sealing system that could remain leak-free with the extreme temperature cycles during flight, the aircraft leaked JP-7 fuel on the ground prior to takeoff, annoying ground crews.
+Because of this, and the lack of a fuel-sealing system that could remain leak-free with the extreme temperature cycles during flight, the aircraft leaked JP-7 fuel on the ground before takeoff, annoying ground crews.

 The outer windscreen of the cockpit was made of three layers of glass with cooling sections between them.
 The ANS navigation window was made of solid quartz and was fused ultrasonically to the titanium frame.
 The temperature of the exterior of the windscreen could reach 600 °F during a mission.

-Detail of SR-71A at the Museum of Aviation, Robins AFB showing red lined no-step areas.
-Not shown on this museum exhibit is the additional NO STEP wording on operational aircraft which showed to which side of the line the warning was applicable.

 The Blackbird's tires, manufactured by B.F.
 Goodrich, contained aluminum and were inflated with nitrogen.
 They cost $2,300 each and generally required replacing within 20 missions.
 The Blackbird landed at more than 170 kn and deployed a drag parachute to reduce landing roll and brake and tire wear.